orjwan-alrajaby/build-full-stack-social-network-with-django-and-vue.js/README.md

 3. **Node.js and npm**: You can download and install Node.js from the official website, and npm comes bundled in with the installation.

-8. **Vue.js dependencies**: Navigate to your Vue.js frontend directory and run `npm install` to install all the dependencies specified in your `package.json` file.

-Once you have all the necessary tools and packages installed, you'll need to follow these steps to run the project locally:

-1. **Backend Setup**:
-   - Navigate to the Django project directory.
-   - If you're using a virtual environment, activate it.
-   - Run `python manage.py migrate` to apply migrations.
-   - Run `python manage.py runserver` to start the Django development server.

-2. **Frontend Setup**:
-   - Navigate to the Vue.js project directory.
-   - Run `npm run serve` to start the Vue development server.

-3. **Accessing the Application**: Once both servers are running, you can access the application by visiting `http://localhost:8000` for the Django backend and `http://localhost:8080` (or another port depending on your Vue.js configuration) for the Vue.js frontend in your web browser.

 ### Step one: clone the repository.

 Clone this project by executing the following command: